 Adult has the meaning given to it in the ECNL.

 Application Law has the meaning given to it in the ECNL.

+Attorney means in relation to a Power of Attorney the Person to whom the power is given.

 Australian Legal Practitioner has the meaning given to it in the relevant legislation of the Jurisdiction in which the land the subject of the Conveyancing Transaction is situated and in South Australia is a legal practitioner for the purposes of the Legal Practitioners Act 1981 (SA).